jdwrote/machinelearning/README.md

 This fold contains sample codes implemented in python on content and assignments from the Coursera for the completion of the ML certification.

+3/28
+- Add an assigment using both Tensorflow and Numpy to build out a model and predict 0/1 from the image

 3/26 Update:

 Tests to complete to obtain Maching Learning Cerification: